 In addition, for sampling of macroinvertebrates the bore should not be purged prior to sampling to maximise the chance of collection of specimens.
-However, if the bore has not been purged or sampled in the past year, or longer, it should be purged 6-8 weeks prior to sampling.
+However, if the bore has not been purged or sampled in the past year, or longer, it should be purged up to 6 - 8 weeks prior to sampling (depending on the flow rates within the aquifer).